 Lala Rascic | Untitled.
 Travel in a Box

 Timothy E. Weeks | Playing With Parallels.
 A Smashup Tale of Two Journeys

 November Paynter | Which Way is Up?

 For the special environment of the Threshold Wave’s 22-screen display environment I use both text and visually suggestive imagery as a means of storytelling through two separate elements.
-The work is a video performance; one channel of video sees me emulating the environment of a box, performing a monodrama from the position of one that is in a box and the other channel of video sees me still, deadpan in Blackface disguise.
+The work is a video performance; the mutiple channels of video see me emulating the environment of a box, performing a monodrama from the position of a one that is in a box.
 The videos are rotated and re-positioned on the 22 screens.

 The audio is the reading of the stories of Charles Mc Kinley and Henry “Box” Brown respectively.
 In later versions of the installation, this element is developed into another single channel of video, positioned to the side, where the text that is read (in english) scrolls on the screen translated to the local language.

-This work is developed after my visit to the south of the US where racism is still a problematic issue.
+This work is developed after my visit to the south of the US where racism was a glaring issue.
 I feel that it is not beside the point to mention that this year marks 200 years of the abolition of slavery.
 (L.R.
 2007)